"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Related Work

+\mxj{ Extensive research in the learning sciences demonstrates that human intervention is critical for fostering productive knowledge co-construction \cite{kaendler2015teacher, van2019systematic}, which generally fall into two categories.
+The first is instructional intervention, where facilitators actively guide the discussion with a strong task focus.
+For instance, teachers can prompt students to elaborate on their explanations \cite{webb2008role} or ask specific follow-up questions to deepen the discussion \cite{webb2009teacher}, thereby driving the group toward learning goals.
+The second adopts a more participatory approach, characterized by egalitarian, teammate-like relationships.
+In this mode, teachers can act as "role models" by demonstrating example behaviors \cite{tanis2014beter, van2019systematic}, or, as proposed by King \cite{king1997ask}, peers can assess and tutor one another to foster mutual knowledge construction. }

+\mxj{With advances in Natural Language Processing (NLP), AI agents have increasingly been deployed to support multi-party interactions.
+A significant strand of this research focuses on agents acting as coordinators, emphasizing interaction management over substantive knowledge building.
+For instance, agents like IntroBot \cite{shin2023introbot} and BlahblahBot \cite{shin2021blahblahbot} focus on social lubrication (e.g., icebreakers), while others like GroupfeedBot \cite{kim2020bot} regulate participation rates or manage group emotion \cite{benke2020chatbot, peng2019gremobot}.
+While effective for maintaining productive dynamics, these "coordinator" agents mainly manage the flow of conversation without enhancing the quality of the knowledge being constructed.}

-Although limited, there have been research attempts to enhance content in multi-party interactions.
-For instance, Chiang et al. \cite{chiang2024enhancing} developed a \textit{devil’s advocate} agent that argues from a position opposing the majority opinion to provoke debate and encourage exploration of diverse perspectives.
-Similarly, some agents \cite{cai_advancing_2024, ito_agent_2022} post follow-up questions to prompt users to elaborate on and refine their prior statements.
-However, these interventions typically address isolated conversational moments, without a process-orchestrated paradigm to promote the joint development of knowledge from initiation to exploration, negotiation, and ultimately co-construction.
-This study addresses this gap by conducting a \hyperref[design-workshop]{Design Workshop} to develop phase-specific AI intervention strategies that can systematically advance the depth and quality of collective knowledge in asynchronous discussions.
+\mxj{ To directly support knowledge co-construction, more recent work has begun to assume the intervention roles traditionally held by humans.
+Mirroring the strategies above, these AI interventions generally adopt two distinct approaches.
+The first positions the AI as a facilitator that directs the knowledge-building process.
+For instance, some agents \cite{cai_advancing_2024, ito_agent_2022, nguyen2023role} post follow-up questions to prompt users to refine and reflect on their prior statements.
+Other agents steer groups toward deeper collaboration by delivering timely prompts (e.g., JIA \cite{doherty2025piecing}) or enriching discussions with context-relevant informational suggestions (e.g., PAPERPING \cite{wang2025social}).
+The second category positions the AI as a teammate \cite{zhang2021ideal}, which actively contribute task knowledge rather than providing guidance.
+For instance, Chiang et al. \cite{chiang2024enhancing} developed a "devil’s advocate" agent that provides arguments from a position opposing the majority opinion.
+However, these interventions typically address isolated conversational moments, without a process-orchestrated paradigm to adapt their support to the evolving stages of knowledge co-construction.
+This study addresses this gap by conducting a \hyperref[design-workshop]{Design Workshop} to develop phase-specific AI intervention strategies and a narrative literature review to derive empirically grounded design requirements for systematically advancing the depth and quality of collective knowledge in asynchronous discussions. }